Aircloak/aircloak/ci/README.md

 All checkouts and logs reside in `~/.aircloak_ci/data`.
 In case something is terribly broken, you can remove that folder (but not the `~/.aircloak_ci` folder), and try again.

 Note that you don't need to use this service to run the CI suite locally.
 You can invoke shell scripts directly, or via make tasks.
-For example, to run and debug compliance tests, you can invoke `make ci.compliance` and `make ci.compliance.debug` tasks from the `cloak` folder.
+For example, to run and debug compliance tests, you can invoke `make ci.compliance` and `make ci.compliance` tasks from the `cloak` folder.
 See `cloak/README.md` for more details.

 ## Production